73v3/gridman_ecs/README.md

 Beware your bullet rebounds!

-Clear all enemies to achieve victory, which doubles the enemy count for the next round.
+Clear all enemies to achieve level victory, which doubles the enemy count for the next round.

+1 mistake and the game is over.

 I'm actually surprised how something this simple can still be kind of fun.